CasparKielwein/Aaargh/Classes.md

 ### Scum and Villainy

 #### Shadow
-When you start a fight while being hidden from all enemies, you gain a Power Point.
+When you start a fight while being hidden from all enemies, you gain a Power-Point.

 #### Daredevil
-TODO: Gain Power Points for risky and dangerous actions
+Once per turn, when you provoke an opportunity attack from an enemy, you gain a Power-Point.

 ### Nimble Attack
 Swiftly moving around your enemies, you leave them no chance for attack.

 #### Lvl 1: Nimble Attack
-Cost: 1 Power Point
+Cost: 1 Power-Point
 You make a standard Ranged or Melee Attack.
 After the attack has been resolved you can shift 5'.

 ### Hobbling Strike